MR

 The VFV ETF was launched on November 2, 2012, and is traded on the Toronto Stock Exchange under the “VFV.TO” ticker symbol.
 It is currently trading at around $92.14.

 This ETF allows Canadian investors to gain exposure to large U.S. stocks, which are complex and inconvenient to purchase single-handedly.
-However, VFV ETF is an all-equity ETF and doesn’t hold any fixed-income securities.
+However, VFV ETF is an all-equity ETF with no fixed-income securities.
 It is riskier than other balanced ETFs and should be held in a diversified portfolio.

 • Inception date: November 2, 2012